South Africa crash out of T20 World Cup with shock Netherlands defeat

 A win would have been enough for South Africa to claim at least a top-two spot in their Super 12s group but they never really got going in their pursuit of 159 on a sluggish pitch at Adelaide.

-The Netherlands, the lowest ranked team to reach this stage, pulling off a famous win means whoever prevails between Pakistan and Bangladesh will go through to the semi-finals alongside India.
+The Netherlands, the lowest ranked team to reach this stage, pulling off a famous win allowed Pakistan to leapfrog South Africa to reach the semi-finals after beating Bangladesh later on Sunday.

 “It’s been a tricky time,” he said.
 “To be considering that now, a lot of it will be emotional in terms of my role as the captain of the team but it’s something that I probably will think about.